amirunpri2018/dpp-msbayes/README.md

     implementation is case-sensitive regarding the keywords in the preamble.
     I.e., the camel-case type for `subParamConstrain` is strictly enforced.
-    More importantly, the old version quietly uses default settings when any options are mis-typed.  in other words if you specified `uppertheta = 0.01` in a config (note the lower case "t"), it would quietly use the default setting for `upperTheta` and *not* report any warning or error.
+    More importantly, the old version quietly uses default settings when any options are mis-typed.  in other words if you specify `uppertheta = 0.01` in a config (note the lower case "t"), it will quietly use the default setting for `upperTheta` and *not* report any warning or error.

     In this version of the software, the keywords in the preamble are case